DreasL02/NeuralNetworkAccelerator/README.md

 ```

 Neural networks can be implemented with varying number representations, but fixed point numbers are often used due to
-their
+their hardware friendliness.
-hardware friendliness.
-The precision can also often vary between layers, and even within a layer.
+The precision of the fixed point number can often
+vary between layers, and even within a layer.

 ## Design & Implementation